jfharden/post-timestamp-app-poc/docs/system-design.md

 ## Monitoring, alerting, and observability

 We can get an excellent insight into this system using AWS X-ray giving us distributed tracing which covers every element of the system.
+We can also create alarms for when X-ray detects increased latency or errors anywhere in the distributed system.
+I haven't implemented x-ray as part of this solution but it is trivial to add in.

 We can also monitor the following cloudwatch metrics with a preferred monitoring tool (Cloudwatch Alerts configured to look at Cloudwatch metrics would suffice at a minimum, or a more sophisticated tool that integrates with AWS would be better still (such as SignalFx or DataDog)).

 * API Gateway
-  * Error rates (4xx, 5xx HTTP statuses), initial configured on static values but when real traffic trends are established in production you can use historical analysis, and possibly even trend analysis to alert more dynamicly, these can be difficult to get right and cause alert fatigue if they fire a lot).
+  * Error rates (4xx, 5xx HTTP statuses), initially configured on static values but when real traffic trends are established in production you can use historical analysis, and possibly even predictive trend analysis to alert more dynamically, altough these can be difficult to get right and cause alert fatigue if they fire a lot.
-  * Request Counts: Depending on the level of production traffic you would monitor for either a large sudden increase, or too few requests.
-As with error rates historical trend analysis can help here, but you need an established baseline over a statistically significant period.
+  * Request Counts: Depending on the level of production traffic you would monitor for either a large sudden increase, or too few requests (or both).
+As with error rates historical trend analysis can help here, but you need an established baseline over a statistically significant period, taking into account seasonal trends.
   * Duration of requests
 * AWS Lambdas (all 3)
   * Errors - The number of invocations that resulted in an error
-  * Throttles - The number of times AWS throttled your invocations (which do not show up as errors in the Errors count)
+  * Throttles - The number of times AWS throttled your invocations (which do not show up in the Errors count)
   * Duration - How long the lambda executions took
 * SQS - Primary queue
   * NumberOfMessagesSent - This is the number of messages sent into the queue.
-In a sophisticaed monitoring tool w could compare this with the number of successful invocations of the api gateway lambda.
+In a sophisticaed monitoring tool we could compare this with the number of successful invocations of the api gateway lambda.
 Otherwise we can use static/historical analysis.
-  * NumberOfMessagesDeleted - The number of messages that have been deleted by a client receiving the message (which acknowledges the message has been processed)
+  * NumberOfMessagesDeleted - The number of messages that have been deleted by a client receiving the message (which acknowledges the message has been processed).
+In a sophisticaed monitoring tool we can compare these to messages sent over a rolling window to see if the queue is growing in size.
 * SQS - Dead letter queue
   * NumberOfMessagesSent - This will tell us that there is a complete failure to deliver these messages to DynamoDB, if there is a significant rate of these it could indicate a serious system problem.
 * DynamoDB
-  * There are numerous things to monitor for with DynamoDB, so rather than recount them all here I will link to the AWS blog post which lists everything you should be monitoring for DynamoDB https://aws.amazon.com/blogs/database/monitoring-amazon-dynamodb-for-operational-awareness/
+  * There are numerous things to monitor for with DynamoDB, so rather than recount them all here I will link to the AWS blog post which lists everything you should be monitoring for DynamoDB in production systems https://aws.amazon.com/blogs/database/monitoring-amazon-dynamodb-for-operational-awareness/
   * The most important in my eyes though (having any is better than none, and you have to start somewhere) are:
     * UserErrors - Errors caused by bad requests